 Reading the Face and Head

-While a wagging tail often gets all the attention, facial expressions like whale eye, lip licking, and ear position provide essential clues about your dog’s emotional state.
+Although wagging tails often get all the attention, the expressions on a dog’s face, including whale eye, lip licking, and ear position can provide clues about a dog’s emotional state.

-From the submissive grin to pinned-back ears, these signals can mean the difference between a comfortable pup and one that’s feeling stressed, threatened, or overstimulated.
+From the submissive grin to the pinned-back ears, these gestures can mean the difference between a comfortable pup and one that’s feeling stressed, threatened, or overstimulated.

 Whale Eye: The White Crescent That Means Back Off

-If you’ve ever caught a glimpse of the whites of your dog’s eyes in a crescent moon shape, you’ve witnessed what trainers and behaviorists call “whale eye.”
+If you have ever caught a glimpse of the whites of your dog’s eyes in a crescent moon shape, then you have seen a behavior known as “whale eye” in dogs.

-This distinctive look happens when a dog turns their head away from something but keeps their eyes locked on it, creating that telltale white arc along the side of the eye.
+When a dog’s head is turned away from something but their eyes are locked on it, you will notice a white arc along the side of the eye.

 Whale eye signals discomfort, stress, or guarded concern.